TAM-DS/TAM-DS/README.md

 - Build and deploy cutting-edge artificial intelligence & machine learning models to the cloud
 - Customize models to meet the needs of your AI applications using PyTorch to create unique solutions
-- Combine generative AI models with Retrieval Augmented Generation to build smarter AI systems
+- Combine generative AI models with Retrieval Augmented Generation to build more innovative AI systems
 - Built chatbots and financial analysis tools
 - Customer Lifetime Value (CLV) Calculator
 - Sales Territory Optimization